-Attractive shopping options, lesser prices all together result in consumers getting drawn towards targeted shopping platforms.
+Affordable shopping options results in consumers attracted to the target shopping platforms.
 But this introduces uncertainty to this market’s graphs for the long run, thus oscillating the balance between profitability and customer interests.

 Impact of working in silos:

 Every online business encompasses several individual aspects of technology, people management, and delivery logistics.
 When one organization functions across geographies, operating from different time zones & regions, it could result in concerns over collaboration of critical processes.
-Business owners must pay heed, that a streamlined workflow approach is necessarily maintained in branches across the globe.
+A streamlined workflow approach is necessary to maintain in branches across the globe.